UPPMAX/LLM-workshop/docs/day1/public_llms.md

         C. Publicly available models are only accessible via an API.
         D. Publicly available models are always smaller and less capable than closed-source models.

-        2. Where to begin your search for publicly available models
+        2. Where to begin your search for publicly available models?
         A. Academic papers and technical reports
         B. Model hub & model cards on Hugging Face
         C. Official vendor pages and API docs (e.g., OpenAI, Meta, Google)